The Lodger: A Story Of The London Fog

 UK (1927) Dir.
 Alfred Hitchcock

-Quite a few famous and lesser-known Hitchcock films from his classic period (aka the Hollywood years) so it makes for a refreshing change to go back to the beginning of the Master of Suspense’s career, with an entry from the silent era while he was still based here in Old Blighty.
+Quite a few famous and lesser-known Hitchcock films from his classic period (aka the Hollywood years) have been reviewed on this site so it makes for a refreshing change to go back to the beginning of the Master of Suspense’s career, with an entry from the silent era while he was still based here in Old Blighty.

 Based on the novel by Marie Belloc Lowndes, this mystery thriller inspired by the Jack the Ripper murders, begins with the latest of a string of killings of blonde women in the London area by someone calling themselves “The Avenger”.
 On the same night at a nearby boarding house owned by Mr and Mrs Bunting (Arthur Chesney and Marie Ault), a mysterious man (Ivor Novello) arrives looking for a room.